OWASP/samm/Website/content/business-function/practice/stream/Verification-RT-A.md

         activity: |
             Conduct security tests to verify that the standard software security controls operate as expected.
 At a high level, this means testing the correct functioning of the confidentiality, integrity, and availability controls of the data as well as the service.
 Security test cases at least include testing for authentication, access control, input validation, encoding, and escaping data and encryption controls.
 The test objective is to validate that the security controls are implemented with few or no vulnerabilities.

-            The security testing tests for software security controls that are relevant for the software under test.
-Perform control verification security tests manually or with tools each time the application changes its use of the controls.
+            The security testing validates the relevant software security controls.
+Perform control-verification security tests manually or with tools, each time the application changes its use of the controls.
+Techniques such as feature toggles and A/B testing can be used to progressively expose features to broader audiences as they are sufficiently validated.
 Software control verification is mandatory for all software that is part of the SAMM program.
 Review the tests regularly to include changes in the software technology and vulnerability trends.

         question: Do you test applications for the correct functioning of standard security controls?
         quality_criteria:
-            - Security testing at least verifies the implementation of authentication, access control, input validation, encoding and escaping data, and encryption controls.
+            - Security testing at least verifies the implementation of authentication, access control, input validation, encoding and escaping data, and encryption controls
-            - Security testing executes whenever the application changes its use of the controls.
+            - Security testing executes whenever the application changes its use of the controls

         answers:
             - "No"